 - Email the tag: Send the tag and instructions for installing the tag to your webmaster

-- Use global site tag manager: Add, update, and manage your website tags using global site tag manager
+- Use Google tag manager: Add, update, and manage your website tags using Google tag manager

 - During tag implementation, validate your tag using Tag Assistant (available in English only).
 This tool will catch most syntax errors.
 Go to Tag Assistant.

-- We recommend using the global site tag from the new Google Ads experience which is easier to set up, even though the tags from the old Google Ads experience will still work with rule-based lists (for example tags that have the
+- We recommend using the Google tag from the new Google Ads experience which is easier to set up, even though the tags from the old Google Ads experience will still work with rule-based lists (for example tags that have the

 conversion_labelvariable which has been removed from newer versions of the tag).
 You'll find this newer tag in your Shared library.

-How to fix issues with global site tags and lists
+How to fix issues with Google tags and lists

-There can be issues like your automatically-created dynamic remarketing list isn’t populating or the global site tag validator shows that your tag can’t be detected.
+There can be issues like your automatically-created dynamic remarketing list isn’t populating or the Google tag validator shows that your tag can’t be detected.
 In this section, we’ll discuss how you can troubleshoot these issues.

 Check the Google Ads Tag Audience source